 The commissioner of health shall provide administrative and technical support to the task force.

-The task force shall hold hearings to evaluate the impact of the use of medical cannabis and Minnesota's activities involving medical cannabis, including, but not limited to:
+The task force shall hold hearings to evaluate the impact of the use of medical cannabis and hemp and Minnesota's activities involving medical cannabis and hemp, including, but not limited to:

 (1) program design and implementation;